 São Paulo-Guarulhos International Airport Guide (GRU)

-The main airport serving the sprawling city of São Paulo in Brazil, São Paulo-Guarulhos International Airport is one of the busiest airports in the country.
-Our São Paulo-Guarulhos International Airport guide includes contact details, airport transfer facts, details of airport facilities, and information on how to get there.
+The main aviation hub serving the sprawling city of São Paulo in Brazil, São Paulo-Guarulhos International Airport is one of the busiest airports in the country.
+Our guide to the airport includes relevant contact information, as well as details about transfers, terminal services and nearby hotels.